Eight Silly Songs From the 1950s and 1960s

 This song fit into that groove very well, and into the genre of funny songs.

 Another space-themed song from the era, which really wasn't a song, but a pleasantly melodic instrumental bit called Telstar, after a new satellite of the same name, was also popular at this time.
+I used to enjoy making up ice skating moves to that tune.
+(Nothing fancy; I wasn't that great of a skater, but I had fun.)

 6. The Witch Doctor